-- □ Dated meeting agendas and minutes submitted from completed parent training classes □ Dated sign-in sheets (indicating person's title and/or role) indicating parents' attendance □ Letters, emails, phone messages, website announcement or other advertisements notifying all Title I parents about their opportunities to participate in trainings □ Training materials and handouts used during classes for parents and given to parents for future trainings - ☐ Presentations developed to train parents to enhance the engagement of other parents
+Dated meeting agendas and minutes submitted from completed parent training classes Dated sign-in sheets (indicating person's title and/or role) indicating parents' attendance Letters, emails, phone messages, website announcement or other advertisements notifying all Title I parents about their opportunities to participate in trainings Training materials and handouts used during classes for parents and given to parents for future trainings

+☐ Presentations devel loped to train pare ents to enhance the engag ement of other parents

 Exceptional Implementation Meets Compliance Innovative Implementation OPTIONAL Promote parent classes by formally Assign groups of parents to recognizing those parents as certified schedule and plan classes for trainers upon successful completion other parents to attend in order to This is a discretionary item listed in of the courses. continue the flow of information Section 1116(e) under building schools' and growth of the classes. and parents' capacity for strong parent involvement.
 If implemented however, Create multiple lessons for parents to Ask parent leaders to create compliance documentation will still be teach other parents about school required.
 Please refer to the compliance teams of parents to partner with related information. documentation examples listed above. teachers throughout the school to increase parent and teacher Provide parents with training collaboration and materials, presentations, and other communication. necessary resources required to redeliver appropriate lessons.
-Develop a parent leadership institute to build parent Use trained parents in the classrooms leadership skills to assist them in to provide extra support and reaching out to other parents to assistance with educational activities increase their involvement at the and planning. school and in children's
+Develop a parent leadership institute to build parent Use trained parents in the classrooms leadership skills to assist them in to provide extra support and reaching out to other parents to assistance with educational activities and planning.

-Not Compliant Meets Compliance □ Innovative Exceptional Notes:
+□ Not Compliant Meets Compliance Innovative Exceptional Notes: